Günay Qurbanova: Career

 Hurbanova won the bronze medal in the women's 61 kg event at the 2024 U17 World Wrestling Championships held in Amman, Jordan.

 Later that year, she secured another bronze medal at the 2024 World Junior Wrestling Championships in Pontevedra, Spain, in the 62 kg category.

 In early 2025, she captured the gold medal in the 59 kg division at the 2025 Zagreb Open, a United World Wrestling Ranking Series event.
 She recorded a 6–0 semifinal win over Michaela Beck and defeated Alyona Kolesnik in the final.

 Hurbanova followed this by winning the 59 kg gold medal at the 2025 European U23 Wrestling Championships held in Tirana, Albania.
-In the final, she beat Italy’s Aurora Russo by a score of 4–0.
+In the final, she beat Italy's Aurora Russo by a score of 4–0.

 At the 2025 Zagreb Open (Ranking Series) in February, she beat Michaela Beck 6–0 in the semi-final and Alyona Kolesnik 4–2 in the final, with earlier wins such as 5–0 technical superiority over Sofia Macaluso.

+On April 23, 2026, at the European Wrestling Championships in Tirana, Gunay Gurbanova (59 kg) defeated Marta Getmanova (UWW) 7:5 in the bronze medal match and won the bronze medal.